NeedleInAJayStack/haystack/README.md

     - watchSub
     - watchUnsub
     - watchPoll
-- Add Hayson unmarshalling support
+- Add Hayson unmarshalling
-- Add Haystack server support
+- Add a Haystack server implementation

 ## Contributing
 Contributions are absolutely welcome!
 To contribute, please create a branch, commit your changes, and make a pull request.